Alro10/data-science-visualization/README.md

 # data-science-visualization
 In order to become a Data Scientist, plot and visualize data from files such as csv, txt, etc, turn important and also really cool.
 How do you infer about some data?
-If you do not see on XYZ, using awesome packages.
+If you do not see on ```XYZ```, using awesome packages running on G colab, jupyter notebook or script form.

 under developing!